Herlitzd/kweery/README.md

 ## Using this Library
 Kweery provides a few ways of being used depending on your needs.
-First, if you can operate on a finite set of elements then you can use the `exec<T>` instance method from a Kweery object in order to filter an `T[]`.
+First, if you can operate on a finite set of elements then you can use the `exec<T>` static method from a Kweery object in order to filter an `T[]`.

 ```ts
 import { Kweery } from "kweery";